mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 Stay small until you have actual revenue that you think you can scale.
 Staying small will also enable you to pay for really good people.
-One really good person is worth more than five ok people, which is worth more than fifty junior people.
+One really good person is worth more than five ok people, which are worth infinitely more than fifty junior people.
+You individually are probably faster than fifty junior people.

 ### Hire Consistent Culture